London, England , UK

 Royal Occasions

-The abbey continues to be the venue for significant royal events, including weddings and funerals.
-The most recent high-profile event was the wedding of Prince William and Catherine Middleton in 2011.
+The church is the location for key royal ceremonies, including marriages and burials.
+The very last extraordinary occasion that took place here was the marriage of Prince William and Catherine Middleton in 2011.

 Tower Bridge